brian-ogilvie/accessibility-article/README.md

 ## Step 2: Transfer Focus

 From here on out, let's agree to something: We will only interact with our app, using the keyboard.
 No mouse.
 No trackpad.
 With that in mind.
 Let's render and dismiss our modal again.
-For good measure, refresh the page first (`COMMAND + R`) so that all our keyboard fucus is set back to the top of the DOM.
+For good measure, refresh the page first (`COMMAND + R`) so that all our keyboard focus is set back to the top of the DOM.
 You should find that getting the modal onto the screen is easy: press TAB to highlight the info button and then press Enter or space.
 Awesome!
 Now, tab to the close button.

 Oops.